bitrix24/b24restdocs/api-reference/imopenlines/openlines/chat-bots/imopenlines-bot-session-transfer.md

-# Switch the dialogue to an operator by Id imopenlines.bot.session.transfer
+# Switch the dialog to an operator by Id imopenlines.bot.session.transfer

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}